alexlafetra/stepchild/manual/manual.md

 ### b.
 MIDI Layout

 The Stepchild has 5 MIDI out ports and 2 MIDI in ports, 1 pair of which uses the Stepchilds MicroUSB port.
 The 5 non-USB hardware ports are each exposed as both a **TRS Type-A** 3.5mm headphone jack (like you'd use with an aux cable) *and* the traditional 5-Pin-DIN MIDI connector.
 Each pair of jacks are hardwired together, and will always transmit the same signals.
-It's designed this way to work

 ![MIDI Layout Diagram](images/MIDI%20Layout.svg)

 EX: "Output 1" on the back of the Stepchild will send the same signals that "Output 1" on the front of the Stepchild will.

-Because of this, the Stepchild has 4 unique hardware and 1 unique software outputs, *but* you can connect up to **9** instruments directly to the Stepchild.
+Because of this, the Stepchild has 4 unique hardware and 1 unique software outputs, meaning you can connect up to **9** instruments directly to the Stepchild but the front 4 instruments will receive the same notes as the back 4.

-The Stepchild will expose itself as a MIDI device when it's connected to a computer, and should hopefully be easy to select from the MIDI input settings of a DAW.
+The Stepchild will expose itself as a MIDI device when it's connected to a computer, and MIDI messages can be routed to it from a DAW or other virtual MIDI program.
+Because of this, the Stepchild can act as a bridge between TRS MIDI, DIN MIDI, and USB MIDI platforms and can be used to sequence hardware instruments from a software program via USB MIDI.

 ## 0.3 Software
 ![ChildOS Bootscreen](images/childOS.png)

-The Stepchild is the hardware system that the ChildOS firmware uses to make music.
-The ChildOS firmware contains a bunch of MIDI editing tools, live generative applications, a sequencer, and a sequencer that uses the Stepchild's hardware to exchange MIDI messages with other instruments.
+The Stepchild comes preloaded with ChildOS firmware, which contains MIDI editing tools, live MIDI generative applications, and a sequencer that uses the Stepchild's hardware to exchange MIDI messages with other instruments.

-###### (ChildOS isn't really an operating system, it uses the 'OS' suffix because it looks cool)
+###### (ChildOS isn't really an operating system, it just uses the 'OS' suffix because it looks cool)

-This manual is written about using ChildOS with the Stepchild, the software that I created to use it as a MIDI instrument, but it totally does not need to exclusively run ChildOS.
-Going into flashing your own firmware for the Stepchild is a little outside the scope of this user manual, but see the **Stepchild Documentation** for a tutorial.
+This manual is written about using ChildOS with the Stepchild, the software that I created to use it as a MIDI instrument, but it's possible to use the Stepchild with other firmware.
+Going into flashing your own firmware for the Stepchild is a little outside the scope of this user manual, so see the **Stepchild Documentation** for a tutorial.

+This section of the manual goes over the two basic elements of songs in ChildOS; notes and tracks.

 ### a.
 Notes

 ChildOS's concept of notes is a little different than the way traditional MIDI software and written music treats them.
-Because the Stepchild is designed with a focus on rhythm *and* harmony/melody, Notes are stored as start-stop signals at certain velocities and don't contain any information about pitch or channel.
-By keeping the pitch/channel data stored on the note's [Track](#b-tracks), you can flexibly play around with where the note is sent and what it sounds like without editing the notes themselves.
+Because the Stepchild is designed with a focus on interchangeably writing rhythm and melody, Notes are stored as start-stop signals at certain velocities and don't contain any information about pitch or channel.
+By keeping the pitch/channel data stored on a note's respective [Track](#b-tracks), you can flexibly play around with where the note is sent and what it sounds like without editing the notes themselves.

 ```
            + ---------------- +